 In days long past, the Dusun community would perform the "Monolob" ritual whenever a group of climbers look to attempt the peak.
 It is now only done in December; the ritual is done to beseech the mountain spirit, Aki, for protection.
 To evoke the spirit, an assortment of ingredients are used in the ritual, as described in NST: The Rituals of Kinabalu.

-Mount Kinabalu, said to be one of the youngest non-volcanic mountains in the world, is also the highest mountain in Southeast Asia.
+Mount Kinabalu, said to be one of the youngest non-volcanic mountains in the world, is also one of the highest mountain in Southeast Asia.
 There are two exciting trails leading to the summit: the New Ranau Trail—diverging slightly from the old Ranau Trail due to the earthquake in mid-2015—and Kota Belud Trail.
 This extreme feat of hiking is no walk in the park, so do check up on your health, fitness levels and stamina before attempting the hike.
 It is better to come prepared than to fail halfway or worst.
 We at Adventoro also offer a 3D2N Mt Kinabalu Trek adventure tour package if you want to get started without any hassle.